Daniel Daio: Biography

 When the archipelago became independent in 1975, he was member of the Movement for the Liberation of São Tomé and Príncipe (MLSTP) at the time, a one-party state.
-He had earlier served as Minister of Defence and National Security, but was dismissed in 1982 by President Manuel Pinto da Costa, who appointed himself to the vacancy.
+He had earlier served as Minister of National Defence, but was dismissed in 1982 by President Manuel Pinto da Costa, who appointed himself to the vacancy.
 When the nation became a multi-party state in 1990, he was secretary general of the new party, the Democratic Convergence Party-Reflection Group (PCD-GR) and Leonel Mário d'Alva returned from exile and became president.

 He won the first multi-party legislative elections in 1991 with 54.4% and got 33 seats in parliament and later became Prime Minister on 7 February.
 The nation's economy was poor, he led reforms recommended by the IMF (International Monetary Fund) and the World Bank.
 Prices of goods and necessities were rising, the devaluation of the dobra by 40% led to massive protests and demands for resignation.
 On 16 May 1992, he left office and his post was succeeded by Norberto Costa Alegre.

 In February 1993, he resigned as secretary general of his party PCD-GR.